 - The Candlelight Processional is CANCELLED for 2020.
 The Candlelight Processional is a must do, regardless of the celebrity speaker hosting during your vacation dates.

-- The International Festival of Holidays, much like the Food and Wine Festival, now has 15 booths that will offer special holiday foods to match the countries.
+- The International EPCOT Festival of Holidays, much like the Food and Wine Festival, now has 15 booths that will offer special holiday foods to match the countries.
 Also a must do.

 Christmas at Hollywood Studios

-- Jingle Bell Jingle Bam introduced new pyrotechnics this year to up their game a bit.
+- Jingle Bell Jingle Bam introduced new pyrotechnics last year to up their game a bit.
 We actually really liked this show and would definitely recommend it.
 There is a dessert party option if you want to get the best seats near the Chinese theater.

 - Sunset Greetings is the new digital show that appears on the exterior of Tower of Terror and loops every 15 minutes with four “stories” for the holidays.
 The addition of “snow” in the form of soap suds makes everything more magical.
 A definite must watch.
 We’re figuring they will switch out the stories every year.
 Sunset Greetings has included a Classic Victorian Mickey, Toy Story, Frozen, and Swedish Chef in the past.